Dorries hits out at Rees-Mogg’s ‘Dickensian’ war on officials working from home

 The two ministers have long disagreed about the need to return to places of work following the lifting of coronavirus restrictions.

-But the dispute between the two was “good natured”, one Government source told the PA news agency.
+But the dispute between the two was “good natured”, one government source said.

 Unions have objected to Mr Rees-Mogg’s approach, with warnings his stance is damaging civil service morale.